intuition-dev/INTUITION2/README.md

 # About Meta

 This section is about _Meta_, your bespoke cloud-based admin and build infrastructure; used on your web app.
 You need to know _nBake_ first, but once you learn it, instead of using _nBake_ CLI, you use _Meta_. (if you are not comfortable with nBake, go learn that first.
-Here we just wrap API arround it.)
+Here we just wrap API around it.)
 In _nBake_ you mounted your web app in the cloud, and with _Meta_, you admin|build is also in the cloud; both the web app and build are!
 That is what makes it Meta.

  _Meta_ is meant to be bespoke/customized.